microsoft/frontend-bootcamp/step2-04/demo/README.md

 3. `index.spec.ts` is the test file

 Note how tests are re-run when either test files or source files under `src` are saved.

-# Exercise

-Start the test runner by running `npm test` in the root of the `frontend-bootcamp` folder.

-## Basic testing

-1. Look at `exercise/src/stack.ts` for a sample implementation of a stack

-2. Follow the instructions inside `stack.spec.ts` file to complete the two tests

-## Enzyme Testing

-1. Open up `exercise/src/TestMe.spec.tsx`

-2. Fill in the test using Enzyme concepts introduced in the demo